Our Sustainability Policy

 When working with accommodation suppliers, we make sure they follow the following sustainable practices:

-- Eliminate or Minimize negative impact on the environment and society
+- Eliminate or Minimize negative impacts on the environment and society

 - Use renewable energy or have a way of using energy-efficient appliances and equipment